 The UVB bulb should be half the length of the enclosure and housed in a reflective fixture like the Arcadia ProT5 or Vivarium Electronics.
 Place the lamp close to the heat lamps, about 13-14” above the basking platform if there’s no mesh obstruction, but 8-11” away if there is mesh.
 UVB bulbs decay over time, so don’t forget to replace your bulb every 12 months to maintain good performance.

 Lights should be on for 14 hours/day during summer and 10 hours/day during winter.
-If you are housing your turtle outdoors in an appropriate climate, supplementary lighting is not required.
+Alternatively, you can use a smart timer to sync your turtle’s lights with local sunrise and sunset times.

 What basking temperatures do red-eared sliders need?

 Red-eared sliders are ectotherms, which means that they rely on the variable temperatures of their environment to help regulate their metabolism and stay healthy.
 Here’s the range of temperatures a red-eared slider’s indoor enclosure should offer:

 - Basking (surface temp): 104°F